Energy-Efficient UAV Relaying Robust Resource Allocation in Uncertain Adversarial Networks: System Model

 \subsection{Uncertain adversaries}

+The adversaries can be closer to the users.
+In cryptographic security, it is always challenging to secure communication if the adversaries are very close to the users.
+Low detection probability is a viable solution to tackle the co-located adversaries and legitimate users.
+In the LDP, the transmission sends information to legitimate users in the presence of adversaries.
+However, the adversaries would not be able to detect the transmission.
+This can be done by changing the power level or adding a friendly jammer in the networks.
+Thus, it solves the case when the adversaries are close to the users.
+In our system model, we consider the adversaries and users, not in the exact location, and UAV can detect the two entities based on their distances.

-The UAV has both higher LOS chance of communication links and broadcast communication nature because of higher UAV altitude.
-Thus, this link is used to send information from UAV to the user.
-Unfortunately, due to the broadcast communication nature, the adversaries may take advantage to intercept the legitimate information.
-Moreover, the adversaries have always the hiding nature from the source and destination.
-Thus, it is not easy for the UAV to know the actual adversarial locations.
+The UAV has both a higher los chance of communication links and broadcast communication nature because of higher UAV altitude.
+Thus, this link sends information from the UAV to the user.
+Unfortunately, due to the broadcast communication nature, the adversaries may take advantage to intercept legitimate information.
+Further, as the adversaries always obfuscate their source and destination, it is not easy for the UAV to know the actual adversarial location.

 To tackle the adversary location issue, we assume UAV has the circular region of the adversary's residence information.
 The actual location of uncertain adversary $a$, where $A \in \cal A$, is calculated from the circular region as follows: \be